MelonKony/millmint/site/factbook/society/state/government/ministries/ministry-of-the-commonwealth/bureau-of-policy-research.md

 * **Department of Stability**: Reactive and timely analysis of current affairs and events threatening the mandate and stability of the Commonwealth.
 * **Department of Democracy**: Research that contributes to floral democracy, particularly as it operates at the borough and canton levels of government.
 * **Department of Civil Affairs**: Research related to civil rights, demography and culture policy.
-* **Department of Commonwealth Economics and Trade**: Macroeconomic research in Commonwealth trade in conjunction with the Institute of Economics Research of the [[Treasury]].
+* **Department of Commonwealth Economics and Trade**: Macroeconomic research in Commonwealth trade in conjunction with the Institute of Economics Research of the [[commonwealth-treasury|Treasury]].
 * **Department of Reform**: Research related to Vekllei bureaucracy and the efficiency of its government.
 {{</note>}}